hmrc/cgt-property-disposals-frontend/README.md

 Use `sbt run` in a terminal to run this service.
 This service runs on port `7020` by default.

-The other services this service relies on can be run using the `CGTPD_ALL` service manager profile and stopping the `CGTPD_FRONTEND` if you want to run this frontend service from source, e.g.:
+The other services this service relies on can be run using the `CGTPD_ALL` service manager profile and stopping the `CGTPD_FRONTEND` service if you want to run this frontend service from source, e.g.:
 ```
 sm --start CGTPD_ALL -r
 sm --stop CGTPD_FRONTEND